-As such, this particular option on what to do with 50K should probably not be taken lightly.
+Even though this idea has multiple financial benefits, this particular option on what to do with 50K should probably not be taken lightly.

 If you are ready to take on the challenge, here is Forbes’ detailed 35-step guide on how to start your own business!

-Also read this article:
+Also, read this article: